osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

       "2010-01-01T08:00:00.000Z","2010-02-01T08:00:00.000Z");

-More information about querying data can be found in [Reading data](xref:sdsReadingData).
+For more information about querying data, see [Read data](xref:sdsReadingData).

 #### Secondary indexes